-Update: Our PS4 vs Xbox One comparison considers Microsoft's post-E3 price drop and how it contrasts with Sony's specs, games and graphics power.
+- Update: As our PS4 vs Xbox One comparison heads into 2015, we consider Microsoft's price drop and how it contrasts with Sony's specs, games and graphics power.

 - Order Xbox One now from: Amazon | Zavvi | Tesco | GAME